willr196/guardian-data-streaming/DE/README.md

 You only need AWS credentials and an actual SQS queue if you want to send articles to the cloud.
 Otherwise, everything else can be tested locally.

-Let me know if anything is confusing or doesn’t work as expected.
-This project is mostly for learning, so improvements are always welcome.